You are here:

 Questions and Answers about Vitiligo

-This booklet contains general information about vitiligo.
+This publication contains general information about vitiligo.
 Individual sections describe what vitiligo is, who is affected, its symptoms, how it is diagnosed, and treatment options.
 If you have further questions, you may wish to discuss them with your health care provider.

 What Is Vitiligo?